sudo-Tiz/python-rat/README.md

 ## How to install :
 ``pip3 install requirements.txt``
+watch out requirements are differents for attack and victim
 ## How to run :
 ``python3 virus.py``
 on windows you can just launch run.bat which download the requirements and run the virus